 You’re probably familiar with Proverbs 22:6, “Train up a child in the way he should go; even when he is old he will not depart from it.”
 I always assumed it was speaking to parents about the right way to raise children.
 But recently, while reading Raising Grateful Kids in an Entitled World, author Kristen Welch introduced me to the original meaning of this Scripture.
 This verse is actually intended “as a solemn warning rather than a promise.”
 Meaning that as parents, if we quit the hard work of loving discipline and just give in, letting our children have their own way, we will reinforce their sinful proclivities to such a degree that, “even when he is old he will not depart from it.”

-All of use at least parts of these when it comes to our kids, but there’s a fourth way that we should be continually striving for, check back Thursday for more on that.
+All of us use at least parts of these when it comes to our kids, but there’s a fourth way that we should be continually striving for . . .
+His Way.

 Scripture: Love the Lord your God with all your heart and with all your soul and with all your strength.
 These commandments that I give you today are to be on your hearts.
 Impress them on your children.
 Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.
 (Deuteronomy 6:5-7)